 Example: The Purdue OWL Family of Sites.
 The Writing Lab and OWL at Purdue and Purdue U, 2008.
 Web.
 23 Apr.
 2008.
 Felluga, Dino.
 Guide to Literary and Critical Theory.
 Purdue U, 28 Nov.
 2003.
 Web.
 10 May 2006.

 Last name, First name.
 Title of Book.
 Place of Publication: Publisher, Year of Publication.
 Medium of Publication.

 Example: Gleick, James.
 Chaos: Making a New Science.
 New York: Penguin, 1987.
 Print.

 Though it takes some work to get everything just right when doing APA formatting, the process can become easier the more you do it.
 Visit www.apastyle.org for additional information.

-Julie Lancaster has been employed with the Flagstaff campus of CollegeAmerica since 2005 and has served in the roles of associate professor, career services adviser, career services director, and dean of education.
+Julie Lancaster served as associate profession, career services, adviser, career services director and dean of education during her time at the Flagstaff campus of CollegeAmerica.
 She holds a Master’s in Education with a focus on culture, language, and diversity.
 She is also the author of the Flagstaff Planting Guide and the Tucson Planting Guide and loves to write.